 Photo courtesy of Samantha Curry

 Additionally, well-preserved historic homes are usually worth more than newer constructions of comparable size or build.
 This is partly due to their uniqueness, and their value can be impacted by the desirability of the surrounding location and any improvements in the area.
-Although an owner of a historic home can expect repairs and renovations to maintain the property’s structure and appearance, financing is available through the State Historic Preservation Office and the Historic Tax Credit.
+Although an owner of a historic home in Palm Beach can expect repairs and renovations to maintain the property’s structure and appearance, financing is available through the State Historic Preservation Office and the Historic Tax Credit.

 Cons of buying historic